freshleafmedia/jukebox/README.md

 # Fresh Jukebox

+## Use

+Two daemons run asynchronously:

+### resolve.sh

+This script watches `resolve_list` for YouTube IDs and when one is added it resolves it to a streamable URL writes it to the `URLCache` table and also appends it to a file named `queue_list`

+### play.sh

+This script is responsible for the playing of songs.
+It watches the file `queue_list` for URLs that get added.
+When a new URL is added it simply tries to play it.

 ## Setup

 On a basic install of Raspbian you will need to install LAMP, `youtube-dl` and `vlc`